HuichiZhou/HuichiZhou.github.io/_pages/about.md

 Welcome to my personal website!
 I am Huichi Zhou (周辉池), a Year 4 undergraduate at NCEPU.
 =====

+I am an incoming MRes student at Imperial College London for the 2024-2025 academic year.

 # 💡 Research Interest

 - Adversarial Attack and Defense